v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 > constraint, index, policy, rule, trigger

-It also accepts the following export operation options: `--ignore-duplicates', `--ignore-error-codes'
+It also accepts these export operation options: `--ignore-duplicates', `--ignore-error-codes', and `--non-transactional'.

-* The options --start-date and --end-date accept the ISO8601 date/time format: yyyy-MM-dd hh:mm:ss
+* The options --start-date and --end-date accept ISO8601 date/time format: `yyyy-MM-dd hh:mm:ss'.

 Operation mode options